 As we strolled back into the downtown area, we could “window shop” galleries in the truest sense of the word.
 If we say an interesting landscape, we could spend time absorbing it.
-If we saw something that repelled us, we didn’t have to mask our disgust from snooty gallery owner who would have correctly labeled us as rednecks.
-A judgement free time in Marfa – totally unexpected.
+If we saw something that repelled us, we didn’t have to mask our disgust from a snooty gallery owner who would have correctly labeled us as rednecks.
+A judgment free time in Marfa – totally unexpected.

 We ended up at the Marfa visitor center where a friendly young woman at the front desk confirmed that most of the town shuts down on Monday.
 On a side street, we found an open artist’s studio in a decommissioned church.
 Two hounds snoozing in the sunlight of an arched window reinforced that on a Monday, Marfa wasn’t “putting on the dog” for anyone.

 The only disadvantage we found with a Monday visit, is that there weren’t many open restaurants.
 We’d been on the go each day and hadn’t eaten a real lunch since three days before at Reata in Alpine.
 We hoped to find an equally quaint place in Marfa, but that possibility was dimming.
 So we headed on to Fort Davis to eat, explore and kill time before it was time to retrace our steps back through Marfa to Alpine for our Amtrak that night.
 Fort Davis is only 22 minutes from Marfa but the experience was worlds away.